Global Health Electives

 A good physician needs to have a world view in this age when cultural diversity is the norm.

-That's why fourth-year students at the Virginia Tech Carilion School of Medicine have the opportunity to expand the depth and breadth of their education by serving and learning in an international setting as part of their clinical rotations.
+Virginia Tech Carilion School of Medicine students have a chance to expand the depth and breadth of their education through serving and learning in an international setting as part of their phase 3 electives.

-Students may select from among established partnerships with hospitals and medical education programs in Brazil, France, India, Peru, Poland, Russia, South Korea, and Taiwan.
+Students can choose from among established partnerships with hospitals and medical education programs in Costa Rica, India, Nepal, Poland, South Korea, and Taiwan.

 [Nathan Zinman - Trujillo, Peru]: Going down to latin america, to a country I had never done before, was really a big goal of mine and it was amazing.